Traveling to London: Non-Traditional Families

 SFO – AKL

 I know.
 It sounds a little crazy.
 What we moms do for our kids.
 Anyway, I think we are a little nuts.
-I also worry about Kyle.
+I also worry about my children.
 I am also a person who totally follows her gut.
 My gut kept telling me to press forward, which was all fine and good until my mom called.

 SFO United Lounge